Council for the Accreditation of Educator Preparation

 The Council for the Accreditation of Educator Preparation (CAEP) is a professional accreditor focused on accrediting teacher education programs in U.S. colleges and universities.
 It was founded in 2013 as a result of the merger of two predecessor organizations, the Teacher Education Accreditation Council (TEAC) and the National Council for Accreditation of Teacher Education (NCATE).
-CAEP is recognized as an accreditor by the U.S. Department of Education.
-It is the only accrediting agency for teacher preparation nationally recognized by the Council for Higher Education Accreditation.

 According to its Mission Statement, "CAEP advances equity and excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning."

 History

 In 1954, the National Council for Accreditation of Teacher Education (NCATE) was founded as a non-profit, non-governmental accrediting body.
 In 1997, Teacher Education Accreditation Council (TEAC) was founded and dedicated to improving academic degree programs for professional educators, defined as those who teach and lead in schools pre-K through grade 12.

 Beginning in 2009, leaders from the two organizations began discussions about merging the two organizations to create a new accrediting body, which would become known as the Council for the Accreditation of Educator Preparation.
 By 2012, Ohio had become the first state to sign a partnership agreement with CAEP as the new educator preparation accrediting body.
 CAEP became fully operational as sole accrediting body for educator preparation providers in 2013, and it was recognized by the Council for Higher Education Accreditation in 2014.
 Beginning in 2016, the legacy accreditation standards of NCATE and TEAC were no longer used.

 Some states require teachers to graduate from a CAEP certified program in order to qualify for certification.
 Schools accredited by CAEP may lose their accreditation status if they fall out of compliance with CAEP reporting and quality standards.
 Schools that are already CAEP accredited may qualify for the Frank Murray Leadership Recognition for Continuous Improvement, which is awarded to schools deemed to have shown leadership in continuous improvement in their teaching programs.